SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 On Windows, backslashes ( `\` ) and forward slashes ( `/` ) both work the same way.
 Use whichever you prefer to.

+!!! warning

-**NOTE:** They are not equivalent to each other in Petrichor Script.
+	Backslashes and forward slashes are not equivalent to each other in Petrichor Script.

 ---
 ## Adding Petrichor to Windows PATH environment variable